mswiseman/Moon/_posts/2012-05-22-readability-post.md

 From the [ShortWave](https://www.npr.org/podcasts/510351/short-wave) transcript:

 >**EMILY KWONG**: Wikipedia sees *300 billion page views every day* on average and has the power to influence the direction of scientific research.
 >**JESS WADE**: So *if* a research topic or a particular kind of emerging interdisciplinary area is *well written about and well documented on Wikipedia*, that will **grow and blossom**.
 People will be attracted to and read that.
-You know, chemists who read  pages about cool new chiral molecules will further develop those chiral  molecules because they'll have read this kind of introduction.

 So, trying to get that *obscure research subject* proposal funded?
 Aside from a proposal, put together a Wiki page, expand a current one, simply the language, etc. to make the information more accessable.